Trooper Douglas M. 'Doug' Bailey

 Jan 31st, spent good night on LST, landed on new beachhead at ANZIO.
 Saw Spitfire on fire, pilot bailed out and landed in the ocean, plane crashed in the sea, destroyer picked up pilot.

 Feb.
 7th, up all night last night, expected Germans to counter attack, but they didn't.
 Fired time delay and HE at them on different sector.
 Cold as hell last night.
-20 jerry's over today attack ships in the harbour, think two of them got shot down?
+20 jerry's over today attack ships in the harbor, think two of them got shot down?

 Feb.
-8th, Germans again bombed harbour, our Bombers overhead headed north.
+8th, Germans again bombed harbor, our Bombers overhead headed north.
 Plane drops emergency gas tank real close, think it was one of ours.
 Shelled house today Delayed Fuse, Germans ran out , use time fire and got em.

 Feb.
 9th.
 Same as always